mprokopov/clojure-assignments/test3/INFO.md

 ## Solution

 This is minimalistic solution for this problem.
-`handler` function is a web server router, so no libraries like compojure required (less dependencies is better).  `response` function serves dynamic web pages with hiccup syntax, `render-users` produces hiccup syntax for users collection from `profiles` namespace.
+Ring web server serves JSON, JS and initial HTML page.
+JS was precompiled from CLJS file.
+JSON generated dynamically from external API and uses module from the `test2` solution.

-run `lein run` and open in modern browser http://localhost:3000.
+run `lein run` and open in modern browser http://localhost:3000

-Navigate to link provided.
-Go to http://localhost:3000/users to see user list.
+run `lein cljsbuild once` to build CLJS file.
+Please note, we serve only one JS file, so CLJS should be compiled with :optimizations :advanced.

 Refresh browser, new users will be fetched from external API service.

-## Testing

-This code is so simple, that needs no testing.

-But it's decoupled enough to implement testing for `handler`, `render-users` and `response` functions in case testing is really necessary.